cysouw/diathesis/text/c10_participle.md

    (replacing *plötzlich* with *Schmerzen quälen ihn*:) \
    Er hustete *von Schmerzen gequält*.
 b.
 Der Beschuldigte fühlt sich *schlecht*. \
-   (replacing *schlecht* with *Irgendjemand liefert ihn dem Gericht aus*:) \
+   (replacing *schlecht* with *Er ist dem Militär eng verbunden*:) \
-   Der Beschuldigte fühlt sich *dem Gericht ausgeliefert*.
+   Der Beschuldigte fühlt sich *dem Militär eng verbunden*.
 :::

 ### Adnominally used participles {#sec:participles-adnominal-usage}

-The first known observation of a restriction on German adnominal participle usage goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282 ff.].
+The first known observation of a restriction on German adnominal participle usage goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282ff.].
 He reserves the term ~~participium~~ for those stems that allow for an adnominal usage of their participles, like with *eingeschlafen* in [@next a].
 His rationale for this restriction is that 'real' participles should allow for declension (like in Latin) and in German only the adnominal usage shows declension, be it minimal (viz. the suffix *‑e* in *eingeschlafene*).
 In contrast, participles that never occur adnominally, like *geschlafen* in [@next b] are morphologically immutable in German.
 Inflected word forms like *geschlafene*, *geschlafenes* or *geschlafenen* do not exist in German.

 ::: ex
 - Das eingeschlafene Kind schnarcht.